 This is an outstanding example of the highest quality, Informal Man’s topcoat or “Haori.”
 It is black on the outer layer of the garment and has been specially hand woven in textured (“Hina Ori”) Silk, fully reversible, and has been sewn completely by hand both inside and out.
 The outer Silk is a hard-edged, dense weave that appears shiny in changing light.
 Both layers are in excellent condition, and date from before the turn of the century.
 This garment represents the height of informal wear for Japanese men and was obviously specially ordered for a rich and high ranking “Daimyo” (Lord) or Samurai as the center back Crest (“Mon”) is not painted on the original Silk but is woven in the piece itself.
 The only indication that this was a garment that the individual would have worn at home or for informal occasions is the appearance of one, rather than three or five, crests on the outside of the garment.

-The family crest or “Mon” is based on the Chrysanthemum (“Kiku”).
+The family crest is based on the Chrysanthemum (“Kiku”).
 Because of its ascribed nobility and purity, it was known as one of the “4 princes” among subjects of art.
-It was also known as the “longevity plant” (reinforcing the theme of the inner weaving) as it was associated with Kusunoki Masashige, the emperor Godaigo’s masterful General.
-By the 13th century, the Chrysanthemum was associated with the Imperial Line and is still considered the Crest of the Royal Family.
+It was also know as the “longevity plant” as it was associated with Kusunoki Masashige, the Emperor Godaigo’s masterful General.
+By the 13th Century, the Chrysanthemum was associated with the Imperial Line and is still considered the Crest of the Royal Family.